observability-lab-cse/observability-lab-workshop/06-alert/README.md

 ![](./images/fired_alert.png)

-Once the condition changes and the alert is not longer valid (we deployed missing pods) then the Alert changes his status to **Resolved**:
+Once the condition changes and the alert is no longer valid (we deployed missing pods) then the Alert changes his status to **Resolved**:

 ![](./images/alert_status.png)